donmccaughey/alloc_or_die/README.md

 expected and dealing with failure is straight-forward.

 In most other circumstances, programs are allocating many small blocks of memory as part of more complex operations.
-A failure of one of these routine small allocations usually indicates that the program or the system is in a bad state (e.g. allocations are happening in an infinite loop or virtual memory is exhausted).
+A failure of one of these common small allocations usually indicates that the program or the system is in a bad state (e.g. allocations are happening in an infinite loop or virtual memory is exhausted).
 Recovering from this type of failure state is tricky at best and